 Rules will not assign conversations to teammates who are marked as Out of Office.

 Click the gear icon on the top right of Front and into the Company settings tab.
-Go to Rules under the workspace section, then click the Load balancing limits tab.
+Select Rules from the left menu, then select the Load balancing tab.
 You must be a workspace admin to set up load balancing rules and limits.